 - Waterproof leather upper.
 The Yellow Boot is advertised to have a seam-sealed construction instead.

-- 400 grams of PrimaLoft insulation, which is also present in the Yellow Boot.
+- 400 grams of PrimaLoft insulation also present in the Yellow Boot.

 - TimberDry waterproof membranes.
-The Yellow Boot appears not to have this feature.
+The Yellow Boot does not appear to have this feature.
 The TimberDry membrane is designed to keep the feet dry.
 Timberland also boasts that this membrane is made with 50% recycled plastic bottles.

 - Rustproof hardware, which the Yellow Boot also has.

-- Fully gusseted tongue, which essentially means that the tongue is reinforced with additional material.
-The Yellow Boot appears not to have this feature.
+- A fully gusseted tongue means that the tongue is reinforced with additional material.
+The Yellow Boot does not appear to have this feature.

 - Molded rubber toes, which the Yellow Boot doesn’t have.

-- Anti-fatigue removable footbeds which deliver shock absorption.
+- Anti-fatigue removable footbeds that deliver shock absorption.
 The Yellow Boot has similar technology, but the Chocorua’s footbeds are removable and probably comfier.

 - Rubber outsoles with multidirectional lugs.
 The Yellow Boot has a simpler rubber outsole structure.

-As you could have seen from this list of features, the Chocorua comes with a few additional things that make hiking more comfortable in them.
+As you can see from this list of features, the Chocorua has a few additional features that make hiking more comfortable.

 Timberland Field Trekker

-A bit cheaper option is the Timberland Field Trekker boot.
+A slightly cheaper option is the Timberland Field Trekker boot.
 It shares many features with the Yellow Boot and Chocorua hiking boots and lacks some.
 However, it also has a few new things.

 Here are the features offered by the Field Trekker hiking boot: